yracine/device-type.myneurio/README.md

 You can click on any new My Neurio object created and see its populated attributes.

-# 7) Under the ST mobile app,execute MyNeurioAppliancesMgr to create the Neurio Appliances (optional)
+# 7) (Optional) Under the ST mobile app,execute MyNeurioAppliancesMgr to create the Neurio Appliances

 If you want to create also some Neurio Appliances under ST, execute MyNeurioAppliancesMgr under Marketspace/Smartapps/MyApps.